jadenyue/NBA_Surrender_Analysis/README.md

 An RCR of 1 to 1.5 is roughly 50/50, with those teams winning 51.1% of the time.
 Once the RCR exceeds 5 the comeback becomes very rare at 0.7%, and beyond 7 it has never happened once across 12,040 team-games.

 So a coach who surrenders while facing a low RCR can be said to have a much higher tendency to surrender than one who only surrenders at a high RCR.

 The next step is building the data.

 *The full 40,325 row dataset, with the RCR, deficit and minutes left for every trailing team-game, is in `comeback_rate_all.csv`.*

 ### Building the data

-The model needs a coach attached to every game and a roster quality figure for every team, and it only includes coaches with at least 60 trailing team-games (Where trailing is defined as being down at least 6 points with at least a minute left, as teams who were up the entire game never had to consider surrendering in the first place).
-That brings the 40,325 total games down to **36,859 team-games across 123 coaches**, and within those, the coach surrendered in 11.5%.
+The model needs a coach attached to every game and a roster quality figure for every team, and it only includes coaches with at least 60 trailing team-games to have a large enough sample.
+That brings the 40,325 games down to 36,859 team-games across 123 coaches, and within those, the coach surrendered in 11.5%.

 My initial idea was to compare each coach against that 11.5%.
-But coaches worked in different decades and with different rosters, and both of those affect how often a team ends up conceding.
+But coaches worked in different decades and with different rosters, and both of those affect how often a team ends up surrendering.
 Brian Keefe coaching the 18 win Wizards in 2024-25 is going to concede more than Steve Kerr coaching the 73 win Warriors in 2015-16, simply because Keefe finds himself in more situations where surrender is on the table, even if the two coaches have identical tendencies.

 So the true measure is about whether a coach's decisions **would** differ from another coach's in the exact same situation.
 Same RCR, same era, same roster quality, and then see whether one pulls his starters while the other keeps playing.